styxtechgroup/styxtechgroup.github.io/_posts/2018-04-15-2018-4-15-software-delivery-coaching-services.md

 10. Evolving your architecture & software design
 11. Application Security best practices

-For more details contact us at services at styxtechgroup.com
+For more details contact us at coaching at styxtechgroup.com